Apocrei/moonlight-4eyes/README.md

 ## 📝 Notes

-- Your Moonlight `fps=` will be automatically reset on every launch
 - You can manually change FPS within the app — but it will revert next time
 - Works best with a host-side FPS limiter to match the client rate
-- Supports multiple Steam users by detecting the most recent user ID from logs

 ---